or ‘How Hard Can It Be to Drive In a Straight Line?’

 • Surface.
 While Bonneville and Black Rock are relatively smooth, they are still ‘off road’ natural surfaces and have slight irregularities.
 Working on the assumption that there’s no such thing as a ‘small bump’ at 1000 mph, any slight change in surface hardness, drag or level can have a huge effect on the Car.
 The suspension can allow for some of this but a change in surface drag, for instance, can rapidly pull the Car off line.

 • Wind.
-The wind can change dramatically over a track distance of 10 miles or more – it can be flat calm at one end and kite flying weather at the other.
-Consider this: a 5 kph wind is the same speed as a very slow walk, it’s the slightest of breezes.
-Yet 5 kph equals 80 metres per minute – so a 5 kph crosswind would blow the Car about 120 metres off line in the 1½ minutes that a BLOODHOUND run will take.
-And crosswinds of a lot more than 5 kph can spring up from nowhere during a 10 mile run…
+The wind can change dramatically over a track distance of 12 miles – it can be flat calm at one end and kite flying weather at the other.
+Consider this: a 5 kph (3 mph) wind is the same speed as a very slow walk, it’s the slightest of breezes.
+Yet 5 kph is over 80 metres per minute – so a 5 kph crosswind would blow the Car over 160 metres off line in the 2 minutes that a BLOODHOUND run will take.
+And crosswinds of a lot more than 5 kph can spring up from nowhere during a 12 mile run…

 • Car Aerodynamics.
 As the Car accelerates through about Mach 0.85 (i.e. 85% of the speed of sound – about 650 mph), it starts to become ‘transonic’.
 That means that the airflow starts to go supersonic in localised areas, wherever it has to accelerate by more than 15%, for example where it is forced under the Car, over the cockpit, etc.).
 This mix of supersonic and subsonic flow will depend on the exact shape of the Car and may not be perfectly symmetrical – in Thrust SSC’s case, for instance, it caused the load on the front wheels to be over ½ tonne more on one side that the other, due to tiny differences in the shape of the Car.